P. P. Hartnett: Photography

-Peter Paul Hartnett initially made his name as a photographer on the underground LGBT club scene, developing and printing his own work.
+Peter Paul Hartnett initially made his name as a photographer on the underground gay club scene, developing and printing his own work.
 Hartnett took his first nightclub photograph of punk icon Soo Catwoman at Bang Disco, London, in October 1976.
 He worked at London hotspots such as Leigh Bowery's Taboo, publishing his photography in publications such as i-D, Dazed & Confused, V-Man, Vision, XLR8R, Fused, The Observer Magazine, The Independent Magazine, The Sunday Telegraph Magazine and The Sunday Times Magazine, among others.

 Hartnett's access to non-mainstream alternative spaces offered a view into a previously unseen part of this undocumented subculture.
 Although his work was journalistic in approach, he claims he has always attempted to capture real life from a moral perspective, saying, 'I tend not to take photographs that are in any way manipulative or exploitative.
 When I have, for example, photographed someone who has been drunk or drug-fucked, I will often edit these out of a presentation as they can be demeaning.
 I do not do nudes.
 Sometimes I have photographed dancers who look so lost, and these images tend not to get published as I feel a camera can be invasive and that is not my intention.
 I feel very protective about my subjects.'

 Hartnett regularly documents London Fashion Week, Graduate Fashion Week, Free Range, plus music festivals, with his favourite being the annual Rebellion Punk Festival.

 As a collector of vintage photography, Hartnett has until very recently been a major contributor to the Photographic Youth Music Culture Archive, with his work now represented by Lee Dalton at Photoshot / Avalon.

 His broadcasting work has included MTV, VH1, RTL, BBC, Channel 4 and Discovery / TLC.